thiyaguin/thiyaguin.github.io/_posts/2019-08-29-Ansible-script-to-setup-kubernetes-cluster.md

 #### Step 2

-Update the Ansible-kubernetes-cluster\hosts file with IP addresses of Master and workers nodes
+Update the Ansible-kubernetes-cluster/hosts file with IP addresses of Master and workers nodes

 #### Step 3